Benn1x/Crystel/README.md

-# cr-Libary
+# Crystel-Libary
-a simple c++ File whre you can create Files and Directorys
+a simple Command Libary

 # usage

-A Easy to use Command to Create Files and Directories -f [file name -i [input what is pre writen in the file ]] -d [Directorie Name ]
+cry -f [file name -i [input what is pre writen in the file ]] -d [Directorie Name ]